fridchikn24/greenhouse_plant_growth/README.md

 A short project estimating the plant growth in greenhouses in an IoT agricultural lab.
 30000 records with 14 variables such as Chlorophyll levels, biomass, root length, etc...

-Trained both a Random Forest Regressor and an XGBoost model
+trained a random forest model to predict growth

 data sourced from kaggle